Rediscovery

 the United Kingdom into the United States.
 This importation represents

-the first time that Caspian mares arrived in the United States
+the first time that Caspian mares

 to secure a purebred breeding program.
 Later that year stallions,